Alex313031/WebP-Downloader/README.md

 # WebP Downloader
 Save an image as a PNG, JPG, or WebP via Chromium context menu.
-Save Image as Type is a Chromium Extension which adds Save Image as PNG / JPG / WebP option to the context menu of image.
+A Chromium Extension which adds Save Image as PNG / JPG / WebP option to the context menu of image.

 Screenshot